cxhernandez/MSMBuilderTalk/slides.md

 - Thousands of experts are using machine learning approaches
 - Well-tested, performant, and facile implementations are available
-- Writing your own is bad science!
+- Writing your own is NOT OK!

 ---